jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 The built-in tracking devices in Pfizer’s custom designed shipping containers have started making headlines because the first instances of the trackers reporting failure of the cold change have occurred.
 For example, [this Deutsche Welle article](https://p.dw.com/p/3nGgF) quotes a spokesman for the Germany city of Lichtenfels stating that theirs recorded a temperature of 15°C in transit.

-Pfizer uses two types of temperature trackers from Controlant and Sensitech.[^49] The tracker supplied by Icelandic startup [Controlant](https://controlant.com )[^50] is an online tracker that also includes a GPS receiver[^51].
+Pfizer uses two types of temperature trackers from Controlant and Sensitech.[^57] The tracker supplied by Icelandic startup [Controlant](https://controlant.com )[^58] is an online tracker that also includes a GPS receiver[^59].
 It has three LED indicators for cold chain integrity, network connectivity, and battery life.
 Controlant even had time to customize the design and included a Pfizer logo.
 The other device by [Sensitech](www.sensitech.com) (part of US conglomerate [Carrier](https://www.corporate.carrier.com)) is the [TempTale Ultra](https://www.sensitech.com/en/media/TTUItra_LS_060820_Web_tcm35-80848.pdf) and is an offline logger with an LCD display as readout.
 The devices are embedded into the insulation part of Pfizer’s shipping box assembly.

 It’s safe to assume that all steps of all distribution processes of both vaccines are somehow temperature monitored.
-For example, Moderna’s vaccine shipments through McKesson in the US contain an unspecified “digital temperature monitor” that allows recipients to validate cold chain compliance, apparently without any remote connectivity.[^52]
+For example, Moderna’s vaccine shipments through McKesson in the US contain an unspecified “digital temperature monitor” that allows recipients to validate cold chain compliance, apparently without any remote connectivity.[^60]

-## Freezers

-Freezers play a big role in the vaccine distribution and many of the references mentioned in sections above mention or show freezers.

-Pfizer’s “freezer farm” in Kalamazoo, Michigan, gained some notoriety in the media while the first production batches of vaccine were stored there before the emergency use authorization by the FDA arrived.
-If you look closely at [the photo](https://www.npr.org/sections/health-shots/2020/11/24/938591815/pfizers-coronavirus-vaccine-supply-contract-excludes-many-taxpayer-protections ), you can see that Pfizer has [Thermo Scientific TSX](https://www.thermofisher.com/us/en/home/life-science/lab-equipment/cold-storage/lab-freezers/ultra-low-temperature-freezers-minus-80/premium-tsx-ult-freezers.html) freezers that have stickers saying “-80°C” but all the displays read “-69°C”.
-TSX freezers support temperature set-points between -50°C and -86°C which makes them versatile but probably quite expensive (you’ll have to call to get a quote).
-German 400-person company Binder in Tuttlingen manufactures freezers that, too, and sells them at prices between €15k and €20k.[^53]

-The availability of ultra-cold freezers varies substantially around the world.
-For example, the country of Peru contains an estimated 30 such freezers[^54], that’s less than the number visible in Pfizer’s “freezer farm” photo.

-## Dry Ice

-When active cooling in freezers is not available, [dry ice](https://en.wikipedia.org/wiki/Dry_ice) can be re-filled into insulated shipping containers to keep the contents ultra-cold.
-Dry ice is simply compressed CO2 and has the useful property of sublimating at −78.5°C. Sublimation is a phase change from solid to gaseous (instead of solid-to-liquid more commonly seen in everyday life).

-Depending on who you ask, there is enough dry ice production capacity available[^55] or there isn’t[^56].

-Regulatory limits exist for the amount of dry ice permitted on planes.
-The US FAA has granted United Airlines, Pfizer’s preferred vaccine air carrier, permission to exceed the former limit five-fold[^57] but also shared some advice to airlines such as how to avoid suffocation from the released CO2 and how to account for sublimation-induced weight loss when calculating the planes center of mass[^58].

-Phase change materials are an alternative.
-You’ve already read about them above in the context of va-Q-tec containers and might have seen some in your home if you receive food or grocery deliveries from companies like BlueApron or HelloFresh.
-Phase change materials are reusable which is great when you have access to a freezer to “recharge” them.

 ## Glass Vials

 The material of choice for vaccine glass vials is [borosilicate glass](https://en.wikipedia.org/wiki/Borosilicate_glass) which withstands thermal shocks and is surface treated to not react with the vaccine.
 The type of glass has many applications including kitchenware, but a handful of vendors dominate the world production of the vaccine vial form factor.

-[Schott AG](https://www.schott.com), headquartered in Mainz, Germany, was founded by the inventor of borosilicate glass and produces vials in Germany, India, Brazil, and, as of recently, in China.[^59] Schott claims that “three out of four COVID-19 vaccine projects rely on Schott vials” and mentions supplying Operation Warp Speed partners.[^60]
+[Schott AG](https://www.schott.com), headquartered in Mainz, Germany, was founded by the inventor of borosilicate glass and produces vials in Germany, India, Brazil, and, as of recently, in China.[^61] Schott claims that “three out of four COVID-19 vaccine projects rely on Schott vials” and mentions supplying Operation Warp Speed partners.[^62]

 Fellow German glass vial competitor [Gerresheimer AG](https://www.gerresheimer.com), headquartered in Düsseldorf, produces borosilicate glass vials in China, India, USA, Mexico, France, and Poland.
-The company estimates to produce (and sell) a billion vials for COVID-19 vaccines.[^61] I wasn't able to find information about any specific contracts, but [this case study](https://www.gerresheimer.com/en/news-events/corporate-news/show/gerresheimer-sets-foundation-for-profitable-growth-in-2019.html) about how Gerresheimer went about rapidly getting their IT setup up to snuff for a remote workforce provided some welcome diversion from vaccine-related reading.
+The company estimates to produce (and sell) a billion vials for COVID-19 vaccines.[^63] I wasn't able to find information about any specific contracts, but [this case study](https://www.gerresheimer.com/en/news-events/corporate-news/show/gerresheimer-sets-foundation-for-profitable-growth-in-2019.html) about how Gerresheimer went about rapidly getting their IT setup up to snuff for a remote workforce provided some welcome diversion from vaccine-related reading.

 Other glassware manufacturers who may or may not currently supply vials COVID-19 vaccines are Stevanto (Italy), [Corning](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html) (USA), and [Borosil](https://www.borosil.com/what-we-do/pharmaceutical-packaging/) (India).

 As is true for all other vaccine ingredients and accessory components, the demand for COVID-19 vaccine vials needs to be met on top of the existing demand for all other types of vaccines.
 Despite the optimistic projections for vial production numbers by all vendors, it’s worth acknowledging that the current situation is a workaround.
-If supply was unlimited, manufacturers wouldn’t fill multiple doses into a single vial.[^62] In fact, there would be no vials at all because a preferred form factor for vaccine distribution is prefilled syringes.
-In May 2020 the US DoD awarded a contract to [ApiJect Systems America](https://apiject.com) to develop a facility for producing 100 million prefilled syringes for distribution by year-end 2020.[^63] The same company now constructs a second, larger, prefilled syringe facility in Research Triangle Park, North Carolina, and calls it the ApiJect Gigafactory.[^64]
+If supply was unlimited, manufacturers wouldn’t fill multiple doses into a single vial.[^64] In fact, there would be no vials at all because a preferred form factor for vaccine distribution is prefilled syringes.
+In May 2020 the US DoD awarded a contract to [ApiJect Systems America](https://apiject.com) to develop a facility for producing 100 million prefilled syringes for distribution by year-end 2020.[^65] The same company now constructs a second, larger, prefilled syringe facility in Research Triangle Park, North Carolina, and calls it the ApiJect Gigafactory.[^66]

 The chemical element [Boron](https://en.wikipedia.org/wiki/Boron) is the component that contributes the first half of the name “borosilicate” and the key properties of the glass.
 Turkey’s state owned company Eti Mine Works produced almost three quarters of the world’s supply, the remainder comes from [Rio Tinto Borax Mine](https://en.wikipedia.org/wiki/Rio_Tinto_Borax_Mine) in Boron, California.